Chapter 8: Paleoenvironments

 Bryozoans: External skeleton.
 Individuals (zooids) are bilaterally symmetric, but colonies are typically asymmetric.
 Marine immobile (sessile), typically attached to the substrate, benthic, suspension feeders, and lives in colonies.

 Echinoidea: Internal skeleton.
 Radial (5-fold or pentamerous) symmetry.
-Marine benthic scavenger or deposit feeder, mobile, and solitary life-style.
+Marine benthic scavenger or deposit feeder, mobile, and solitary lifestyle.

 Using these descriptions as a guide along with your observations, Table 8.1, and material from Chapter 7, characterize a coral (Rugosa) and brachiopod.

-- Both bryozoans and echinoidea lived throughout the fossil record and thus are not good index fossils.
+- Both bryozoans and echinoids lived throughout the fossil record and thus are not good index fossils.
 In contrast, rugosa and brachiopods are both more limited in their age range.
 Using the diversity plots in Chapter 7, what age could a paleoenvironment be if it had both of these fossils?

 Head to the PaleoDB Navigator.
-A large map of the world should open with a number of colored circles.
-The circles represent locations where fossils have been discovered and the color of the circle corresponds to the geologic timescale at the bottom of the page.
+A large map of the world should open with many colored circles.
+The circles represent locations where fossils have been discovered, and the color of the circle corresponds to the geologic timescale at the bottom of the page.
 You can click through the different time periods to see where fossils of that age have been discovered.
-On the right side there is a list of the most abundant fossil groups based on the time period you have selected on your map view.
+On the right side, there is a list of the most abundant fossil groups based on the time period you have selected on your map view.
 For example, you could zoom in on fossils found in South America from the Ordovician Period.
 The menu on the right will update with what fossils are found on your map for that period.
-Depending on your zoom level, you may see that the Trilobita Class is the most abundant, or you may see it broken down into several orders of Trilobita and the Asaphida Order as the most abundant.
-If there is a lower diversity of fossils in your map view and time period, you will see the classification broken down to lower levels.
+Depending on your zoom level, you may see that the Trilobita Class is the most abundant, or you may see it broken down into several orders of Trilobita with the Asaphida Order as the most abundant.
+If there is lower diversity of fossils in your map view and time period, you will see the classification broken down to lower levels.
 You may find you need to Google some of the names to figure out what phylum, class, or order they belong to.
 You can clear whatever filters you select on the lower left side of the page.